 - 1 cup sprouted quinoa (takes at least 12 hours to sprout)

 - 1 tbsp extra virgin coconut oil

 - dried crushed stevia leaf or stevia extract (optional)

 - 3-4 tbsp apple cider vinegar (or lemon juice) [for soaking quinoa]

-- Put a piece of lemon and a dose of cheerfulness on top (you about to eat one of the healthiest things on the planet!).
+Put a piece of lemon and a dose of cheerfulness on top.
+You about to eat one of the healthiest meals on the planet!
 My advice – leave the lemon peel on for some zest and a dose of unique phytonutrients not found in the flesh of the lemon.